 Barnes was ordered by the court to be on supervised release and cannot use or possess any alcohol or illegal drugs and will be subject to random searches.

 According to the affidavit filed by Rockland Police in court, Barnes told police that his car was parked with the rear of the vehicle facing the roadway.
-He said that the last thing he remembered was getting in the car and seeing the seeing the backup camera turn on.
+He said that the last thing he remembered was getting in the car and seeing the backup camera turn on.
 He admitted that he had snorted heroin 15 minutes before the incident but did not know the amount of the drug.

 After police administered Narcan to revive Barnes, he was transported to Pen Bay Medical Center in Rockport and then to the Knox County Jail.